vargovargo/CHVIr/CHVIz/about2.md

 - Vulnerability tab: State map added and color scheme enhanced
 - Single Indicator tab: Larger map viewing and state average added to graph
-- Demonstration of Vulnerability viz added to 'How tos'